Population | 5.1 million (2022) |

 Applied to the CIF value of the order

 The standard import GST rate for New Zealand is 15%, which is applied to orders when the CIF value exceeds the 1,000 NZD de minimis threshold.
-Importers may be required to register for, collect, and remit GST directly to New Zealand if they exceed the annual threshold of 60,000 NZD in low-value goods.
+Retailers may be required to register for, collect, and remit GST directly to New Zealand if they exceed the annual threshold of 60,000 NZD in low-value goods.

 New Zealand’s low-value GST law regulations impact your business if you import more than 60,000 NZD of low-value goods into New Zealand in a 12-month period.
 A low-value import is anything sold cross-border with a value less than 1,000 NZD in New Zealand.
 Once you’ve crossed that threshold, you must register with New Zealand Inland Revenue and begin charging GST on low-value sales into New Zealand and remitting quarterly to the tax authority.
 If you meet certain requirements, you may elect to collect and remit GST on all goods (low and high value).